fluent-ffmpeg/node-fluent-ffmpeg/README.md

 This library abstracts the complex command-line usage of ffmpeg into a fluent, easy to use node.js module.
 In order to be able to use this module, make sure you have [ffmpeg](http://www.ffmpeg.org) installed on your system (including all necessary encoding libraries like libmp3lame or libx264).

-Now including input streaming support (means you can convert **on-the-fly** using an input- and an outputstream)!

 ## Installation